UniEuk/contributions/README.md

 # contributions
-contributions to the UniEuk taxonomy (EukMap import files)
+community contributions to the UniEuk taxonomy (EukMap import files)